Wintermute0110/kodi-install/README.md

 $ ./build-kodi-x11.sh
 ```

+The binary addons will take a long time to compile, much longer than
+Kodi itself.
+The game addons take particularly long.
+To compile all
-To compile all the binary addons:
+the binary addons:
 ```
 $ ./build-binary-addons-all.sh
 ```